Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander.md

 With all this code in place, we can start sending color data to the LED strip.
 The idea is to send a byte array containing a value for each color of the LEDs.

-For instance, to send these colors, when using RGB-leds:
+For instance, to send these colors to the first four LEDs, when using RGB-leds:

-* Red for the first LED
+1 Red
-* Green for the second LED
+2 Green
-* Blue for the third LED
+3 Blue
-* White for the third LED
+4 White

 The byte array will look like this: